Human Resources

 You have the option to donate excess vacation leave to the Compassionate Transfer of Leave(CTL).
 For details please visit the CTL section below.

-Sick leave Accordion Closed
+Sick Time Accordion Closed

 Eligibility

-Regular employees are eligible to accrue and use paid sick time.
+Regular employees are eligible to accrue, and use paid sick time.

 Earning sick time

-Paid sick time is accrued at the rate of one day for each month of service (3.68 hrs per pay period for an employee working 40 hours per week).
+Paid sick time is accrued at the rate of one day for each month of service (3.68 hours per pay period for an employee working 40 hours per week).

 You will accrue sick time on regular pay, holiday pay, paid compensatory time, approved vacation, and sick pay.
 You do not accrue sick time when you are an unpaid leave of absence or in a unpaid status.